 CDBG funds are made available to the City on an entitlement basis.
-The exact amount of funds allocated to the City is based on a HUD formula.
-In Fiscal Year 2020-2021, the City's entitlement allocation was \$657,474.
-The entitlement allocation was appropriated for a variety of housing-related and community development projects benefitting low and moderate-income families.
+The City's entitlement allocation is based on a HUD formula.
+In Fiscal Year 2023- 2024, the allocation was \$613,116.
+The allocation was appropriated for a variety of housing-related and community development projects benefitting low and moderate-income families.